nixworks/public/news/2015/10/20/index.md

 ##### Iraqi Civil War (2014-present)
 ### [The United States Chairman of the Joint Chiefs of Staff, Marine Corps General Joseph Dunford arrived in Iraq to discuss the ongoing battle against ISIS. ](/news/2015/10/20/the-united-states-chairman-of-the-joint-chiefs-of-staff-marine-corps-general-joseph-dunford-arrived-in-iraq-to-discuss-the-ongoing-battle-a.md)
-_Context: Marine, Chairman of the Joint Chiefs of Staff, Iraq, Joseph Dunford, Iraqi Civil War (2014-present), American-led intervention in Iraq, ISIL, General, United States_
+_Context: Iraqi Civil War (2014-present), Chairman of the Joint Chiefs of Staff, United States, American-led intervention in Iraq, Iraq, Marine, Joseph Dunford, ISIL, General_

 ##### Israeli-Palestinian conflict (2015)
 ### [U.N.
 Secretary-General Ban Ki-moon, during a surprise visit to Jerusalem today, calls for calm ahead of meetings with Israeli and Palestinian leaders in an effort to bring an end to the month-long wave of violence. ](/news/2015/10/20/u-n-secretary-general-ban-ki-moon-during-a-surprise-visit-to-jerusalem-today-calls-for-calm-ahead-of-meetings-with-israeli-and-palestinia.md)
-_Context: Israel, Palestinians, Ban Ki-moon, United Nations Secretary-General, Jerusalem, Israeli-Palestinian conflict (2015)_
+_Context: Palestinians, Ban Ki-moon, Jerusalem, Israeli-Palestinian conflict (2015), Israel, United Nations Secretary-General_

 ##### Syrian Civil War
 ### [Russian airstrikes in Syria's coastal Latakia province have killed a top FSA commander, Basil Zamo, and several other rebel fighters. ](/news/2015/10/20/russian-airstrikes-in-syriaas-coastal-latakia-province-have-killed-a-top-fsa-commander-basil-zamo-and-several-other-rebel-fighters.md)